-As the world around us continues to strive for net-zero carbon emissions as a global society, the agriculture industry has been marked as a key sector for improvement.
-All of the decisions that we make as a culture about our food choices and the ways that we choose to grow our food have a vast impact on the current climate crisis.
-Luckily, there has been an increase in interest in the study of how to lower carbon impact from agricultural processes.
+As the world strives for net-zero carbon emissions as a global society, the agriculture industry has been marked as a key sector for improvement.
+All of the decisions we make as a culture about our food choices and how we choose to grow our food impact our ecosystem and our health.
+Luckily, interest has increased in how to lower carbon, nitrogen, and methane emissions from agricultural processes.

 Not all crops produce the same amount of carbon in their growing process.
-This carbon emission can also come from multiple different steps in each process, meaning that the solutions for decarbonizing each type of food are different.
-In addition to this, some foods inherently have a higher carbon footprint than others.
-While the process of growing some foods can be tweaked or adjusted, this process of research and development surrounding our foodways should also prompt us to look more closely at our own food choices.
+This carbon emission can also come from multiple steps in each process, meaning that the solutions for decarbonizing each type of food are different.
+In addition, some foods inherently have a higher carbon footprint than others.
+While the process of growing some foods can be tweaked or adjusted, this research and development surrounding our foodways should also prompt us to look more closely at our food choices.

 U.S. agricultural processes alone released 669.5 million metric tons of carbon-dioxide equivalent into the atmosphere in 2020.
 There’s huge room for improvement here, and fortunately, we already have much of the tech that we need to change the game at our disposal.